ER-climate-monitor/er-climate-monitor/README.md

 like to build your own sensor, [jump to section](#building-you-own-sensor).

 #### Running predefined sensors
+Prerequisites: install python dependencies found in `./sensor/requirements.txt` and having a working version of the package `requests` (tested with version 2.32.3).

 First, go to sensors submodule inside `sensor` directory and run the script for building mockup sensors: